ArtemGr/Sidekick/notes/progress.md

 → ☑ copy the Git history of the notes?
 ☐ automatic push
 ☐ add Agenda reports
+→ ☐ a JSON exported to an URL
 ☐ and/or include activity registered with Agenda into a virtual folder
 ☐ include new (and reccuring?) backers